Didier Hernández: Musical career

 Didier Hernández was chosen as a member of Menudo in 1995; two years later, Edgardo Díaz had sold the band's original name and renamed it MDO.
 Bandmates were Abel Talamántez, Alexis Grullón, Edgar Antonio "Anthony" Galindo, Daniel René, Pablo Portillo, Troy Tuminelli, and Caleb Avilés.

 During his seven years as a member of MDO, Hernández became a teen idol in Puerto Rico and across Latin America.
 He visited Europe and Asia, a total of 39 countries around the world, becoming a known artist among teenage Hispanic females in the United States.
 Hernández recorded a total of seven CDs during this period, including Tiempo de Amar ("Time to Fall in Love"), MDO, Un Poco Más ("A Little More"), Subir Al Cielo (which was also recorded in English as Little Piece of Heaven), and a greatest-hits CD.

 Hernández continued with his singing career, trying to become a solo singer.
 After one year of music production he opened a record label called DGMUSIC, which was distributed by Sony/BMG, through Avalon and, on August 23, 2005, his first solo CD, titled Destino ("Destiny"), was released.
 That same day, he announced a deal with American retail chain Wal-Mart, where he would hold "sign and greet" sessions with fans who bought his CD.
 The first single "Diva" was released, followed by "Te Juro Amor" (I Swear to You My Love), finishing a promo tour in May 2006.

-In 2006 Hernández opened a production company, Rec International, and recorded several music products that were later on released in 2008 via Synergy Entertainment, another company own by Hernández.
+In 2006, Hernández opened a production company, Rec International, and recorded several music projects that were later released in 2008 via Synergy Entertainment, another company owned by Hernández.

 Didier Hernández is currently the president of Trading Connections, an artist-booking agency.